Foot of the Mountain (song)

-"Foot of the Mountain" is a song by Norwegian band A-ha, released as the lead single from their ninth studio album of the same name (2009).
+"Foot of the Mountain" is a song by Norwegian synth-pop band A-ha, released as the lead single from their ninth studio album of the same name (2009).
 It was used as the official anthem of the 2009 World Championships in Athletics held in Berlin.
 The single reached number three in Germany, the band's highest-charting single in that country since "Take On Me" in 1985.

 "Foot of the Mountain" was the most played song on Norwegian radio in 2009, with 122 hours, 32 minutes and 39 seconds of playing time, marking the first time a Norwegian artist has topped the list.

 Release

 "Foot of the Mountain", was released exclusively as a download single in select territories of mainland Europe.
 In Germany, a physical two-track CD single was released.
 In the United Kingdom, a digital bundle was released.

 Promotion

 In May 2009, the band performed the song on the show Germany's Next Top Model hosted by Heidi Klum and on The Dome alongside fellow Norwegian Alexander Rybak.
 On 11 June 2009 at 8:13 CEST the music video premiered simultaneously on four major German networks, namely ProSieben, Sat.1, kabel eins, and N24.
 It was also made available for streaming on the major German website Myvideo.de.